gitaarik/lit-state/README.md

 ### Basics

-The `LitState` class uses a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to detect whenever a `stateVar` is get or set.
-When using the `observeState()` mixin, during the render of the component, there is a recorder active that records any `stateVar` that is accessed during the render of that component.
-At the end of the render, the recorded `stateVar` variables are collected and observers are added to them.
-Whenever one of them changes, the component re-renders itself.
-If the re-render uses different `stateVar` variables, they are again recorded and observed.
+When you define a `stateVar` variable, LitState will observe those variables whenever they're get or set.
+When using the `observeState()` mixin on a component, during the render of that component, there is a recorder active that records any `stateVar` that is accessed during the render of that component.
+At the end of the render, the recorded `stateVar` variables are collected and whenever one of them changes, the component will be re-rendered.
+If the re-render uses different `stateVar` variables, they are again recorded and observed for possible rerenders.

 ### Implementation details